sudheeshkatkam/nlpclass-fall2013/site/assignments/a3ngrams.md

 For simplicity, you should use the same λ to smooth all the models

-Also for simplicity, we will assign weights in a veryspecific way: each order-*n* model will have twice the weight of the order-(*n*-1) model.
+Also for simplicity, we will assign weights in a very specific way: each order-*n* model will have twice the weight of the order-(*n*-1) model.
 So the unigram model will have weight proportional to 1, bigram proportional to 2, trigram proportional to 4, and so forth such that a model with order *n* has weight proportional to `\( 2^{(n-1)} \)`.
 Of course, the weights must be normalized so that they sum to 1.

 In a more sophisticated implementation you would likely want to allow a different λ and weight for each sub-model, but that is more complex than what is required for this assignment.